Natoons/Epitech-Pools/README.md

 # NSA Pool

-This unit will cover most of the notions of networks and systems administration.
-These notions includes:
+This unit will cover most of the notions of networks and systems administration These notions includes: